 This year’s competition will distinguish authors whose work manifests a keen sense of sound and listening as means of expression.
 In all categories, the criterions remain: “Radicality, boldness, audibility”!
-As usual, the jury will consider all forms of inventive radio and digital forms (documentary, feature, fiction, essays, Hörspiel, experimental radio, Field recording, podcasts, etc.).
+As usual, the jury will consider all forms of inventive radio and podcast (documentary, feature, fiction, essays, Hörspiel, Field recording, etc.).

 The jury will deliberate on two types of works :

 1) completed production (granted with euros)

 2) project (granted with residencies in several studios in France)